104: Women of the Prehistoric Planet

 Annette Funicello is a singer and actress who got her start on the TV series The Mickey Mouse Club (the 1955-1959 edition) and went on to star in a series of beach films with Frankie Avalon.

 Watts is a city district in Los Angeles well known for racial strife.
-In 1965, riots gripped the area after the arrest of two young African-Americans (outside Watts, actually) who had been pulled over under suspicion of DUI.
+In 1965, riots gripped the area after the arrest of a young Black man (outside Watts, actually) who had been pulled over under suspicion of DUI.
 In the 1970s and ‘80s, violence escalated until a four-year peace process with gang leaders led to an agreement in 1992.
-By the beginning of the 21st century, many blacks had left the district, largely displaced by Latinos, who made up 60 percent of the population.
+By the beginning of the 21st century, many Black residents had left the district, largely displaced by Latinos, who made up 60 percent of the population.